SHERIDAN COUNTY YMCA POLICIES

 • Underwater long breath holding is not permitted.

-• Language and behavior needs to be respectful of the Y m1ss1on and other patrons.
+• Language and behavior needs to be respectful of the Y mission and other patrons.
 The lifeguard has complete authority over the pool area.
 We ask patrons to respect Y staff requests on safety related issues.

 • People with infectious medical conditions should refrain from swimming until healed.

-• Children under the age of 13 must pass the swim test to be able to participate in deep water activities in the Lap Pool.
+• Children under the age of 12 must pass the swim test to be able to participate in deep water activities in the Lap Pool.

 • Outside swim coaches and instructors are not permitted to provide services on Y property unless given permission by the Facility or AQ Director.